AUGMXNT/llm-tracker.info-vault/howto/AMD GPUs.md

 | Mean ITL (ms)                   | 14.38            | **11.40**           |
 | Median ITL (ms)                 | 14.43            | **0.04**            |
 | P99 ITL (ms)                    | **15.75**        | 155.27              |
+- Although sometimes a slightly higher ITL, on average it's lower and gets +25% boost (depends heavily on how closely the draft model predicts the output)
-- 3B draft model runs slower than w/o a speculative decoding
+- 3B draft model runs slower than w/o speculative decoding, so not worth it

 ### 2024-01-08 Testing